a1928375/Concurrency-in-Java/README.md

 8. Livelock: The concepts of live lock in Java.

-9. ThreadTest: The test including thread, concurrency, different types of deadlock, livelock, lock and fair lock in Java.
+9. ThreadTest: The test including thread, concurrency, different types of deadlock, live lock, lock and fair lock in Java.